sasky/codeQualityMensFasion/notes.md

 - with making objects return itself when possible
 - inheritance works when it's a 'Is a' not a 'Has a' Sandi Metz

+- the big take away is the niceness of having instant feedback

+- the ease of refactoring
+- producers better quality code

 timeless white t shirt